Germany country profile

 1989 - Mass exodus of East Germans as Soviet bloc countries relax travel restrictions.
 Berlin Wall is torn down.

-1990 - Helmut Kohl leads a reunified Germany.
+1990 - Chancellor Helmut Kohl reunites Germany as a single state.

 - Read full timeline